giorgionicoli/giorgionicoli/README.md

 - 👋 Hi, I’m @giorgionicoli
-- 👀 I’m a physicist with a passion for software development and machine learning.
-Python is my main language!
+- 👀 I’m a data scientist/machine learning engineer with a background in quantum physics
-- 🌱 I’m currently learning everything I can about ML and MLOps, deep learning and data-driven model development and lifecycle.
-- 💞️ I’m looking to collaborate on open-source projects to increase my experience.
-I'll finish my PhD end of January 2022 and I want to make machine learning and software development my main activities!
+- 🐍 and 🦀 are my main languages
-- 📫 You can reach me via [email](mailto:nic.giorgio1992@gmail.com), on [twitter](https://twitter.com/giorgionicoli__) or on [linkedin](https://www.linkedin.com/in/giorgio-nicoli-35b9a4106/)
+- 📫 You can reach me via [email](mailto:nic.giorgio1992@gmail.com), or on [linkedin](https://www.linkedin.com/in/giorgio-nicoli/)

 <!---
 giorgionicoli/giorgionicoli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.